When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Stop Drinking Alcohol During Pregnancy

-• Call a national helpline: Contact a helpline, such as the Substance Abuse and Mental Health Services Administration.
-The number for SAMHSA is 1-800-662-4357.
+• Call a helpline: You can contact the Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-800-662-4357 for confidential referral services.

 FAQs